Luccadr/Luccadr/README.md

  </p>
  <p align='center'>
   My name is Lucas Dziewulski Ribeiro,
-  I currently work with finance and analytics in Brazil.
-I started studying data science in 2020 and I'm looking for experiences and learning.
+  I currently work with finance and analytics.
+In 2020 I started studying Data Science and Python and I'm looking for more experiences and learning.

   I would like to invite you to visit my repositories where you can find some of my projects that I have studied over the years